Oounce/grover-secret-key/README.md

-# grover-secret-key
-Grother's algorithm to get a secret key
+# Grother's algorithm to get a secret key [grover-secret-key]